 - The king and his sons are visiting tomorrow.

-Either and Neither Are Singular
+(Issue 7) "Either" and "Neither" Are Singular

 - I'm not keen on beef or lamb, but either is preferable to tofu.